Help Center> Distributed Cache Service> FAQs> Feature> What Are the CPU Specifications of DCS Instances?

 When using DCS for Redis basic edition, you only need to pay attention to critical indicators such as QPS, bandwidth, and memory.
 You do not need to be concerned about CPU specifications.

 The professional edition DCS for Redis is multi-threaded.
-For details about the CPU specifications, see Table 1.
+For details about the threads, see Table 1.
+Maximum CPU usage = Number of threads × 100%.
+For example, if the number of threads is 3, the maximum CPU usage is 300%.

-Table 1 CPU specifications of professional edition Redis
+Table 1 Number of threads of professional edition Redis

 Instance Memory